 Having plastic surgery isn’t a copout or a sign that someone is vain.
 It’s about getting your mojo back and feeling good about how you look.

 How is the Breast Tissue Reduced?

-In order to assess your condition thoroughly, Dr. Goldberg will likely recommend that you receive a medical examination prior to surgery, including an MRI or mammogram.
+In order to assess your condition thoroughly, Dr. Neal Goldberg will likely recommend that you receive a medical examination prior to surgery, including an MRI or mammogram.

 The procedure itself takes approximately two hours, and is conducted under general anesthesia for large tissue removal; local for minor removal.
 If the MRI or mammogram shows that the breast is composed mainly of glandular tissue, Dr. Goldberg will probably select surgical excision to conduct your breast reduction.
 During surgery he will make an incision under the arm or at the areola.
 The glandular tissue and fat will then be removed with a scalpel.

 If testing reveals that the breast is composed of both fat and glandular tissue, a combined approach may be necessary.
 In liposuction, the plastic surgeon inserts a cannula, or thin tube, into the incision to dislodge the fat deposits.
 The fat is then removed by way of a vacuum device.
 Sometimes only liposuction is needed, in which case, a small incision is made under the arm or at the areola.

 Your Recovery from Male Breast Reduction